Emotional Intelligence Toolkit

 Do you freeze when under stress?
 The immobilization stress response is often associated with a past history of trauma.
 When faced with stressful situations, you may find yourself totally stuck and unable to take action.
 Your challenge is to break free of your “frozen” state by rebooting your nervous system and reactivating the body’s natural “fight-or-flight” stress response.
-Physical movement that engages both your arms and legs, such as walking, swimming, running, dancing, climbing, or tai chi, can be particularly help.
+Physical movement that engages both your arms and legs, such as walking, swimming, running, dancing, climbing, or tai chi, can be particularly helpful.
 As you move, focus on your body and the sensations you feel in your limbs rather than your thoughts.
 This mindfulness element can help your nervous system become “unstuck” and move on.

 To use your senses to quickly relieve stress, you first need to identify the sensory experiences that work best for you.
 This can require some experimentation.
 As you employ different senses, note how quickly your stress levels drop.
 And be as precise as possible.
 What is the specific kind of sound or type of movement that affects you the most?
 For example, if you're a music lover, listen to many different artists and types of music until you find the song that instantly lifts and relaxes you.

 Explore a variety of sensory experiences so that no matter where you are you’ll always have something you can do to relieve stress.

 The examples listed below are intended to be a jumping-off point.
 Let your mind run free and come up with additional things to try.
 When you find the right sensory technique, you’ll know it!